nirajp82/Microservice/01_08_DistributedTransactions.md

 4. The **Customer Service** emits a message indicating whether the credit reservation was successful or failed.
 5. Based on the result, the **Order Service** either **approves** or **rejects** the order.

+- **Key Points**:
+   - **No central orchestrator**: Services communicate directly via events.
+   - **Decentralized**: Services independently react to events and continue the saga.
+   - **Loose coupling**: Services don't depend on each other’s internal workings, just on events.

 **Benefits of Choreography**:
 - Decentralized, with services acting autonomously.
 - More scalable and loosely coupled since there’s no central orchestrator.